Catawba Island Township, Ohio

 Catawba Island Township is one of the twelve townships of Ottawa County, Ohio, United States.
-The 2000 census found 3,157 people in the township.
+The 2020 census found 3,711 people in the township.

 Communities

-Catawba Island is an affluent unincorporated community located in the northern portion of the township and the northern portion of the Catawba Island peninsula.
-The Catawba Island ferry terminal is located within the unincorporated community; the Miller Ferry runs from the terminal to the Put-in-Bay ferry terminal and the Middle Bass ferry terminal.
+Catawba Island is an unincorporated community located in the northern portion of the township and the northern portion of the Catawba Island peninsula.
+The Catawba Island ferry terminal is located within the unincorporated community; the Miller Boat Line runs from the terminal to the Put-in-Bay, Ohio ferry terminal and the Middle Bass, Ohio ferry terminal.
 The Catawba Island Nature Preserve is also located within the unincorporated community.

 Geography

 The township is located in the northeastern part of the county on the northern point of the Marblehead Peninsula, presently forming its own peninsula into Lake Erie, but formerly it was an actual island.
 It borders the following townships: